antoniomika/sish/README.md

       --https-port-override int                     The port to use for https command output.
 This does not effect ports used for connecting, it's for cosmetic use only
       --idle-connection                             Enable connection idle timeouts for reads and writes (default true) --idle-connection-timeout duration            Duration to wait for activity before closing a connection for all reads and writes (default 5s)
+      --load-templates                              Load HTML templates.
+This is required for admin/service consoles (default true)
+      --load-templates-directory string             The directory and glob parameter for templates that should be loaded (default "templates/*")
       --localhost-as-all                            Enable forcing localhost to mean all interfaces for tcp listeners (default true)
       --log-to-client                               Enable logging HTTP and TCP requests to the client --log-to-file                                 Enable writing log output to file, specified by log-to-file-path